Connect with others who understand.

 Surgery

 Doctors sometimes use a splenectomy to treat SMZL.
 A splenectomy can quickly relieve many SMZL symptoms.
-However, a splenectomy will not remove all of the lymphoma cells because SMZL usually spreads to the bone marrow.
+However, a splenectomy won’t remove all of the lymphoma cells because SMZL usually spreads to the bone marrow.
 Medications are increasingly becoming more successful at treating SMZL, so doctors don’t use splenectomies to treat SMZL as often as they once did.

 Chemotherapy